Dealing with post war difficulties, separation and reunion issues? Challenged With Balancing Military and Civilian Life?

 Would like to help fellow vets and service members who are?

 Transition-Plus holds weekly “Peer to Peer” meetings to help address these areas.
 Transition-Plus is a ministry at Bay Harbour United Methodist Church dedicated to serving veterans and service members.
 Challenges may be related to emotional, personal, work related, spiritual, PTSD, or any other issue.
 Anyone who served at anytime at any location during any era are welcome.
+The group has been meeting since Dec 2012.
 Attendance is free

 Why participate in a Peer-Peer Support Group